ForeverThinking/olympic-tracker-api/README.md

-# olympic-tracker-api
+# Olympic Tracker API

-A simple Olympic medal tracker backend in GO
+A simple Olympic medal tracker backend to practice using the GO language